Bangladesh ferry fire: Dozens killed near Jhalakathi

 - Published

-At least 30 people have been killed and about 100 injured after a packed ferry caught fire in southern Bangladesh, local officials say.
+At least 37 people have been killed and about 100 others injured after a packed ferry caught fire in southern Bangladesh, local officials say.

-The blaze on the three-decked vessel started in mid-river near the town of Jhalakathi as it sailed from the capital Dhaka towards the Barguna town.
+The blaze on the three-decked vessel started mid-river near the town of Jhalakathi as it sailed from the capital Dhaka to the town of Barguna.

 Some of the victims drowned after jumping into the water.